dzfrias/website/src/blog/email-client-pt1.md

     Mail uses [TLS/SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security)
     encryption on top of TCP, though, so it's easiest to use `openssl` to connect.

+[^port]: It also contains a port number (993).
+[^dns]:
+    This process of finding the IP address, however, is abstracted from us, so we only have to worry about the FQDN, not actual IP address of the server we're connecting to.

 [^langs]:
     Remember: the OpenSSL command line tool isn't the _only_ way to communicate